Important Income Tax Deadlines in 2019

 Estimated tax payments for the 2019 Tax Year (IRS Form 1040-ES)

 Partnership returns (IRS Form 1065):

-Trust and estate income tax returns (IRS Form 1041):
+Estates and Trusts income tax returns (IRS Form 1041):

-- April 17, 2018 for C corporations on a calendar year
+- April 15, 2019 for C corporations that operate on a calendar year

-- The deadline for C-corp returns is the 15th day of the fourth month following the end of the corporation's fiscal year if the corporation is on a fiscal rather than a calendar year.
-An exception exists for some corporations with fiscal years that end on June 30, but check with a tax professional for the most current information because this provision is temporary.
+- The deadline for C corp returns is the 15th day of the fourth month following the end of the corporation's fiscal year if the corporation is on a fiscal rather than a calendar year.

 S-corporation returns (IRS Form 1120-S):

 - March 15, 2019 for corporations on a calendar year

 - The deadline for S corp and partnership returns is the 15th day of the third month following the end of the fiscal year if they are on a fiscal year rather than a calendar year.